 According to the US Census Bureau, 27.5 million Americans had no health insurance in 2018¹.
 Part of the reason for this is that private health insurance can be expensive.
 Luckily, for those who can’t afford private health insurance, missed the enrollment period, or don’t qualify for subsidies, turning to short-term health insurance plans can be a lifesaver.
-It offers and easy and immediate way to get covered.
+It provides an easy and immediate way to get covered.

 90 Days of Coverage with Short-Term Health Insurance

-Short-Term Health Insurance Can Save You Money
+Short-Term Health Insurance Can Help Keep Money Where it Belongs

 Higher Deductibles Can Make Out-Of-Pocket Payments Larger

-You Can Cover Gaps with Short-Term Health Insurance
+Covering Gaps with Short-Term Health Insurance